Greta is a poet, actress and filmmaker.

 Her first fiction feature 'Hurt by Paradise' is currently in pre-production.

 As a model she has featured in various fashion campaigns celebrating her feminist approach to fashion including campaigns for Stella Mccartney, Burberry, Shrimps and John Smedley.
-She is represented by Viva Model Management as a model.

 Andy Warhol's 'Interview' magazine says Greta, “is garnering critical acclaim for her way with words and her ability to translate the classic poetic form into the contemporary creative landscape."